What is uPVC and Is it a Sustainable Construction Material for Doors and Windows?

 LCA first assesses the durability of the material, as it’s important that windows aren’t sent to landfill every ten years.
 Then, there is a calculation and comparison of U values and thermal performance.
 Carbon footprint is the last step in the analysis.
 All this determines the total sustainability of window materials.

-It is possible to continue improving the sustainability score of uPVC with closed-loop recycling.
+It’s possible to continue improving the sustainability score of uPVC with closed-loop recycling.
 This means not using new energy to produce new windows and making recycling existing ones into new windows the focus.
 This will improve the construction industry’s overall sustainability.

 In effect, reaching a critical mass of uPVC will have a highly positive impact on the environment.
 The more recycled uPVC there is in circulation, the less the construction industry needs to rely on oil as raw material.
 Simultaneously, less plastic will go into landfill or incineration.

-The uPVC used in Thermotek products has high thermal insulation properties, while the IGUs (insulated glass units) use standard Low-E glazing with argon gas.
+The uPVC used in Thermotek products has high thermal insulation properties, while the insulated glass units (IGUs) feature standard low-E glazing with argon gas.
+The streamlined 60mm profile is fully insulated with a dual-seal frame, offering versatility across a wide range of building designs.

-Talk to us today about how our innovative window and door systems can help improve your building’s overall sustainability score.
+Looking for more insights into smart, sustainable living?
+Tune into ThermoTalk, the Thermotek podcast, available on SoundCloud.And if you’re planning a build, talk to us today about how our innovative window and door systems can help improve your building’s overall sustainability score.